Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ### runBlocking()

-The [`runBlocking()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-blocking.html) coroutine builder function creates coroutine scope and blocks the current [thread](#comparing-coroutines-and-jvm-threads) until the coroutines launched in that scope finish.
+The [`runBlocking()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-blocking.html) coroutine builder function creates a coroutine scope and blocks the current [thread](#comparing-coroutines-and-jvm-threads) until the coroutines launched in that scope finish.

 Use `runBlocking()` only when there is no other option to call suspending code from non-suspending code: